foundryvtt/dnd5e/wiki/Active-Effects.md

 Conditions are a system that allows for active effects and their conditions to be applied only if a specific set of circumstances are met.
 They can be defined on the effect as a whole or to a specific change, allowing for very precise control over what is applied.

+Conditions applied to the effect as a whole will suppress the effect and all of its changes if they evaluate to false.
+Effect conditions are evaluated immediately before the first change in the effect is applied, unless there is a status attached to the effect, in which case they are evaluated before the status is applied to the actor.
+This means that conditions on effects that apply statuses cannot reference `statuses.`.
+Because of the early evaluation, effect condition also shouldn't be used with rule change types when checking against `roll.`, because that information isn't available at that time.

 Information on how to construct filters can be found on the [filters page](Filters.md).

 ## Durations & Expiry Events